isabella232/sign-integrations.en/help/veeva/install.md

 ![Image](images/create-cancel-message.png)

-## Connect [!DNL Veeva Vault] to Adobe Sign using middleware {#connect-middleware}
+## Connect [!DNL Veeva Vault] to Adobe Acrobat Sign using middleware {#connect-middleware}

-After completing the setup for [!DNL Veeva Vault] and the Adobe Sign Admin account, the administrator must create a connection between the two accounts using the middleware.
-The [!DNL Veeva Vault] and Adobe Sign account connection is initiated by Adobe Sign Identity and then it is used to store the[!DNL Veeva Vault]identity.
+After completing the setup for [!DNL Veeva Vault] and the Adobe Acrobat Sign Admin account, the administrator must create a connection between the two accounts using the middleware.
+The [!DNL Veeva Vault] and Adobe Acrobat Sign account connection is initiated by Adobe Acrobat Sign Identity and then it is used to store the[!DNL Veeva Vault] identity.
 For system security and stability, the administrator must use a dedicated [!DNL Veeva Vault] system/service/utility account, such as `adobe.for.veeva@xyz.com`, instead of a personal user account, such as `bob.smith@xyz.com`.

-An Adobe Sign account administrator must follow the below steps to connect [!DNL Veeva Vault] to Adobe Sign using middleware:
+An Adobe Acrobat Sign account administrator must follow the below steps to connect [!DNL Veeva Vault] to Adobe Acrobat Sign using middleware:

-1. Go to the [Adobe Sign for [!DNL Veeva Vault] Home page](https://static.adobesigncdn.com/veevavaultintsvc/index.html).
+1. Go to the [Adobe Acrobat Sign for [!DNL Veeva Vault] Home page](https://static.adobesigncdn.com/veevavaultintsvc/index.html).
 1. Select **[!UICONTROL Login]** from the top-right corner.

     ![Image of middleware login](images/middleware_login.png)

-1. In the Adobe Sign login page that opens, provide the account administrator email and password, then select **[!UICONTROL Sign in]**.
+1. In the Adobe Acrobat Sign login page that opens, provide the account administrator email and password, then select **[!UICONTROL Sign in]**.

     ![Image](images/middleware-signin.png)